Frequently Asked Questions

 Funds can be used for a variety of purposes, including:

-- Patient, equity-like capital that leverages traditional debt from banks and other collateral-based lenders.
+- Leveraging traditional debt from banks and other collateral-based lenders.

 - Working capital to grow sales through increased inventory, marketing campaigns, or broker contracts.

-- Financing for fixed assets, such as technology, equipment and real estate.
+- Financing fixed assets, such as technology, equipment and real estate.

 How much can NCIF lend?
-What terms does NCIF offer?
+What do the terms look like?